dnks0/dnks-terraform-lab/README.md

 * [aws-terragrunt-simple-mws](aws-terragrunt-simple-mws) demonstrates a terragrunt setup to enable scalable databricks workspace deployments on AWS.
 * [aws-terragrunt-hub-spoke-mws](aws-terragrunt-hub-spoke-mws) demonstrates a terragrunt setup to enable a hub and spoke architecture with scalable databricks workspace deployments and centralized networking on AWS.
 * [azure-terragrunt-simple-mws](azure-terragrunt-simple-mws) demonstrates a terragrunt setup to enable scalable databricks workspace deployments on Azure.
+* [azure-terragrunt-hub-spoke-mws](azure-terragrunt-hub-spoke-mws) demonstrates a terragrunt setup to enable a hub and spoke architecture with scalable databricks workspace deployments and centralized networking on Azure.